nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Fine-grained archive selection

-NuoDB _restore_ chart provides several ways to select which archives should be restored during the [distributed database restore](#distributed-database-restore-from-source) or [archive seed restore](#archive-seed-restore).
+NuoDB _restore_ chart provides several ways to select which archives should be restored during the [Distributed database restore](#distributed-database-restore-from-source) or [Archive seed restore](#archive-seed-restore).

 - explicitly selecting specific archive IDs - `restore.archiveIds` variable can be set to specific archive IDs in the domain state for the target database.
-To list all archives for a database, the `nuocmd show archives --db-name <db>` is used.
+To list all archives for a database, the `nuocmd show archives --db-name <db>` command is used.
 The process for each archive can be seen under the archive info which makes it easier for the user to mark the archives for restore.
 - selecting archives served by database processes with specific labels - `restore.labels` can be used to configure process labels, which then define the archives which will be selected for a restore.
 Any configured label and value that matches an SM process will add its archive to the list of selected archives for a restore.